U.S. shale firms more exposed to falling oil prices as hedges expire

 Morgan Stanley said in a recent note that producers are hedged at around 12 percent of their 2018 output and 40 percent for their current 2017 output.

-The increases were driven by Hess Corp and Apache Corp, which had previously remained unhedged.
+The increases were driven by Hess Corp (HES.N) and Apache Corp (APA.N), which had previously remained unhedged.
 They added a combined 54 million barrels.

 Analysts expect U.S. oil drilling to taper off as old hedge positions wind down, leaving smaller producers exposed to market prices at below break-even levels.